Business and Other Risks

 Climate change and natural disasters

 Climate change due to global warming is wreaking havoc, with abnormal weather such as torrential rain leading to floods and sediment-related disasters, extreme heat, and changes in water resources.
 Since the raw materials used to make the Group's main products are crops such as tea, barley, coffee, vegetables and fruit, poor harvests due to changes in the climate of production areas are likely to lead to higher raw material costs and raw material shortages, resulting in lost sales opportunities and other negative repercussions.
-The Group conducts regular risk assessments and develops BCP measures; however, in the event of adverse impacts of climate change or natural disasters such as earthquakes which are worse than anticipated, the Group's head office functions and its production and logistics systems could be disrupted and the Group's performance and financial standing could be affected.
+The Group's Risk Management Committee (chaired by the Representative Director and President), manages climate risks, which are also recognized as one of the Group's material risks, by integrating them into the company-wide risk management system.
+In addition, the Group conducts regular risk assessments as part of climate scenario analysis in accordance with the TCFD recommendations and develops BCP measures; however, in the event of adverse impacts of climate change or natural disasters such as earthquakes which are worse than anticipated, the Group's head office functions and its production and logistics systems could be disrupted and the Group's performance and financial standing could be affected.

-The Group is focusing on a range of issues to reduce the environmental impact of its activities, including reduction of greenhouse gas emissions, sustainable use of water resources, and reduction of waste.
-To address climate change, the Group has established FY2030 CO₂ emission reduction targets (base year: FY2018) of a 50% reduction in total for Scope 1 and Scope 2 emissions and a 20% reduction in total for Scope 3 emissions, and has set an FY2050 target of carbon neutrality.
-With respect to the sustainable use of water resources, the Group formulated and published "Medium- to long-term environmental targets for water resources" in April 2021.
-In addition, the Group conducted scenario analysis for green tea, which is its main raw material.
+The Group is focusing on a range of issues to reduce the environmental impact of its activities, including reduction of greenhouse gas emissions, sustainable use of water resources, reduction of waste, recycling of resources, and biodiversity.
 Going forward, the Group will continue assessing the impact of climate change on its business and develop systems that enable it to properly address the issue.

 Dependence on Japanese tea beverages

-The green tea beverages market is expected to continue growing in the future and the Group forecasts that its Oi Ocha brand will also grow alongside market expansion; however, if the Group loses market share amid the intense competition on the green tea beverages market or the growth of the green tea beverages market slows due to the emergence of alternative products, and if the Group fails to adapt to such changes in the market environment, then the Group's performance and financial standing could be affected.
+The green tea beverages market is expected to continue growing in the future and the Group forecasts that its green tea beverages led by the Oi Ocha brand will also grow alongside market expansion; however, if the Group loses market share amid the intense competition on the green tea beverages market or the growth of the green tea beverages market slows due to the emergence of alternative products, and if the Group fails to adapt to such changes in the market environment, then the Group's performance and financial standing could be affected.

 Exchange rate trends